MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-principles-best-practices.md

 ## Best practices

-*  If you're using the **Windows Driver Kit (WDK) Version 2004** with the latest available Visual Studio, set the **Target Platform** value in the driver project properties to `Windows Driver`.
+*  If you're using the Windows Driver Kit (WDK) with the latest available Visual Studio, set the **Target Platform** value in the driver project properties to `Windows Driver`.
 This automatically adds the correct libraries, and it runs the proper INF validation and ApiValidator as a part of build.
 To do this:

     1. Open the driver project properties.
     2. Select **Driver Settings**.